 A small business and a tea journey both really do evolve and I’ve learned to be open to the process.

-We’ve been here at the 195 Building on Front Street in Issaquah now for 3-1/2 years, having opened in October of 2011.
-We’re in process of moving to our wonderful new studio in the same building—more space and exposure directly on Front Street.
+We’ve been here at the 195 Building on Front Street in Issaquah now for 9 years, having opened in October of 2011.
+We’ve been in our bigger space facing Front Street since 2015, and it’s wonderful to have all the light and excitement of Front Street.